aliatiia/spartan-ecdsa-audit-report/README.md

 ## Final remarks

-- The Spartan-Ecdsa circuits assume that the underlying hash function (Poseidon) is:
+- The Spartan-ecdsa circuits assume that the underlying hash function (Poseidon) is:
     - Collision-resistant
     - Resistant to differential, algebraic, and interpolation attacks
     - Behaves as a random oracle